FLUX-SE/all_docs/documentation/1_Special_Functions.md

 ## X2 - Quick Gain Multiplier (14)
 Multiplies the band section gain values by two.
-If the morphing slider is set in-between the parameter sections when the Quick Gain Multiplier is clicked, depend- ing on its current position, the morphing slider will move to one of the parameter sections and the values of that section will be re-initialized with the current values of the actual section.
+If the morphing slider is set in-between the parameter sections when the Quick Gain Multiplier is clicked, depending on its current position, the morphing slider will move to one of the parameter sections and the values of that section will be re-initialized with the current values of the actual section.

 ## X1/2- Quick Gain Divider (15)